beaton/post-lambda-sample/src/web/README.md

 ### 2b.
 Configuring CloudFront for my static website

-CloudFront offers a couple advantage, first it caches your website closer to your customers for rendering time is faster for the end user.
-Second, you can enable HTTPS (SSL) for better security.
+CloudFront offers a couple advantage,
+1. It caches your website on the edge, closer to your customers for improved rendering time.
+2. With CloudFront you can enable HTTPS (SSL), which encrypts HTTP requests and responses (it's more secure).

 To configure CloudFront for your static website, check out [Using a website endpoint as the origin, with anonymous (public) access allowed](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).